On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Merton's portfolio problem: Utility maximisation

 \subsection{Optimal strategy for the exponential utility maximization problem}

 In this subsection, we consider the exponential utility case.
 With a slightly different formulation, let $\pi_t$ denote the vector of the amounts invested in the risky assets $S$ at time $t$ in a self--financing strategy.
 We assume that the the process \((\pi_t)_{t\geq0}\) are progressively measurable.
-Then, the dynamics of the wealth $X^{\pi}$ of the portfolio we seek to optimize is given by
+Then, the dynamics of the wealth $X^{\pi}$ of the portfolio we seek to optimize is given by Letting $\alpha_t := \sigma^\top(V_t)\pi_t $ be the investment strategy, the wealth $X^{\alpha}$ reads: